 10. If your film is selected for screening, you grant Buffalo Dreams Fantastic Film Festival the right to show the film one more time outside the festival, in a "Best of Buffalo Dreams" program at a Buffalo area venue.

 11. Any requests for submission fee waivers will be ignored.
-Sorry, but we mean it.
-We rely on submission fees to cover the expenses of the festival.

 12. Entrants are responsible for obtaining any necessary licenses, royalties, release forms, clearances, permits necessary to present their work.
 Buffalo Dreams Fantastic Film Festival is not responsible for any claim involving copyright, trademark, credits, or royalty infringement related to the work.